bvalarezo/rootkit/Report.md

             break;
     }

-We then proceed to null out the part of the content we want to hide, and substract hidden from return size.
+We then proceed to null out the part of the content we want to hide.
+We substract `hidden` from return size.

     if(hidden != NULL){
         ptr = strnstr(buf, hidden, count);